Autonomous Trash Collection System for Quadruped Robots

 2024 - 2025

-I designed and developed a fully functional container mechanism for autonomous trash collection on a quadruped robot, addressing the challenges of operating in unstructured environments such as beaches, stairs, and rocky terrain.
+I designed and developed a fully functional robotics system and container mechanism for autonomous trash collection on a quadruped robot, addressing the challenges of operating in unstructured environments such as beaches, stairs, and rocky terrain.

 This project was built entirely from the ground up — from initial concept generation to mechanical design, simulation, fabrication, and real-world validation.